This article has been updated since it was originally published to reflect recent software and hardware changes. Last updated Dec. 2, 2013.

 There’s no getting around it: there’s will always be those people you just don’t want to talk to.
 For many of us, those unwanted calls come in the form of persistent ex-lovers trying to rekindle what has been lost — he did cheat on you with your brother after all — or telemarketers offering an all-expenses-paid luxury cruise to a tropical island off the southern tip of Costa Rica.
 Thankfully, Apple’s most-recent mobile operating system and the iBlacklist app have finally supplied a workaround method for blocking pesky callers from which you need a break.
 Whether the separation is merely temporary or more permanent is entirely up to you.

 Here’s our how-to guide on how to block calls on an Apple iPhone regardless of your OS.
-You won’t be able to block unlisted numbers and those blocked using other methods, but at least you’ll be able to bar any known number from contacting you via phone calls, messages and Facetime.
-Additionally, check out our guide on how to use Find My iPhone for locating your device in a pinch, or our guide on how to block calls on an Android phone if you’re actually running on the candy-coated platform instead of Apple’s flagship OS.
+You won’t be able to block unlisted numbers and those blocked using other methods, but at least you’ll be able to bar any known number from contacting you via phone calls, messages and FaceTime.

 Choose your method:

-- Block calls using iOS 7 (iOS 7 only)
+- Block calls using iOS 7 or 8

 - Block calls using iBlacklist (iOS 3, 4, 5 and 6)